OmgItsAmmer/OMGx/ADMIN_DASHBOARD_V3.md

 - Created `SecureKeys` class that manages all sensitive keys
 - Implemented environment variable fallback support
 - Service key is only available in debug mode
+- **Database Switching Support**: Automatic detection and handling of database credential changes
+- **Centralized Configuration**: All credentials sourced from `SupabaseStrings` class for consistency
+- **Automatic Cleanup**: Old stored credentials are cleared when switching databases

 ### Android Release Mode Configuration